 With so many rules across so many games, it’s no wonder that Munchkin pokes fun at the starting player rules with its own variation.

 “Decide who goes first by rolling the dice and arguing about the results and the meaning of this sentence and whether the fact that a word seems to be missing any effect.”

 If none of the silly rules work for your game, how about making up your own?
 How about who has the most plants for Arbortage?
 Or who has most recently knocked something over for King of Tokyo?

 Or you could create your own set of starter rules and pull a random one from a jar at the start of each game.
-The game Start Player does exactly that.
+The game Start Player (Amazon link) does exactly that.

 If you want a fairer, more balanced way to decide you could always: